parrt/AniML-java/README.md

 library in Java.
 My emphasis will be on easy to understand code rather than performance.

+Damn thing seems pretty good.
+Same or better accuracy on my tests than scikit-learn but infinitely easier to understand.
+Also faster on bigger data sets.

 ## Random Forest(tm) in Java

 [codebuff](https://github.com/antlr/codebuff) could really use a random forest so I'm playing with an implementation here.